ysyk2021/the-power-of-positive-thinking-techniques-for-boosting-your-energy-and-improving-your-concentration/src/chapter-2-3.md

-Chapter 2: Defining Positive Thinking: Creating a Framework for Positive Thinking
+Creating a Framework for Positive Thinking
 =================================================================================

 In this chapter, we will explore the concept of positive thinking and create a framework for understanding and practicing positive thinking.
 We will discuss the benefits of positive thinking, common misconceptions about positive thinking, and practical tools for cultivating a more positive mindset.